AI and Fertility: The Journey To Better Fertility Treatment

 The Data Already Exists

-How would AI sort all this out?
+How would AI and fertility become a reality?
 Where could we get this valuable data from?
 All the necessary information is already available throughout IVF labs and centers!
 Additionally, machine learning is more than equipped to account for population diversity and overcome conflicting pieces of evidence.

 As Dr. Hickman wrapped up her presentation, she emphasized that AI could improve all aspects of IVF treatment, before and after embryo selection.
 She also expressed confidence that patient data could be protected within the secure architecture offered by blockchain technology.